chondromalasia/markovmaker/README.md

 python markovmaker.py -t sample_text.txt
 ```

+Text should be in a .txt file and it should be generally organized into paragraphs with newlines separating them.

 To see a list of all flags or arguments just use the -h flag

 ## ToDo: